zchee/golang-wiki/MinimumRequirements.md

 If you are using tinyconfig (e.g. make tinyconfig) for embedded systems, you will also almost certainly enable printk in the kernel as well as a console; we will not include those generic options here.
 For Go, you must also enable CONFIG_FUTEX.

-On arm64, an out of date ld.gold may cause shared library tests to fail, See https://github.com/golang/go/issues/28334).
+On arm64, an out of date (lower than version 2.33) ld.gold may cause shared library tests to fail, See https://github.com/golang/go/issues/28334).

 ### [Windows](Windows)